 Government Code Section 65583(a)(4) (SB 2) requires sufficient parking to accommodate all staff working in the emergency shelter provided that the standards do not require more parking for emergency shelters than other residential or commercial uses in the same zone.
-Program 4.G has been included to establish parking standards for emergency shelters to accommodate all staff working in the emergency shelter, provided that the standards do not require more parking for emergency shelter, provided that the standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone, in compliance with Government Code Section 65583(a)(4)(A)(ii), and to update the definition of emergency shelter.
+Program 4.G has been included to establish parking standards for emergency shelters to accommodate all staff working in the emergency shelter, provided that the standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone, in compliance with Government Code Section 65583(a)(4)(A)(ii), and to update the definition of emergency shelter.